How to Measure Salesforce Marketing Attribution in 4 Steps (Part I of III)Jamie Kirmess / September 18, 2017 / 0 Comments

 - Campaign Type: Think of this as the channel you’re investing in.
 For example, this could be direct mail, tradeshow, referral program, etc.

-- Responded: Okay, this part can be handled by the campaign member object (this is an object in SFDC that connects people to campaigns…check with Google if you need more info).
+- Responded: Okay, the campaign member object (an object in SFDC which connects people to campaigns…check with Google if you need more info) handles this part.
 The important thing is that all the members of your campaign get marked as “responded” when they take whatever action you wanted them to take for your campaign.
-For example, if you’re hosting an event, a lead would be marked “responded” if they registered or attended.
+For example, if you’re hosting an event, your “responded” leads are those who register or attend.

 If you’re not tracking opportunities (deals) in SFDC, you can’t get accurate return ratios on your marketing investments.
-Make sure sales is following a structured, operationalized sales process using opportunities and their stages, contact roles, and amounts.
+Make sure sales follows a structured, operationalized sales process using opportunities and their stages, contact roles, and amounts.

-Primary Campaign Source is a field on an opportunity that tracks the – wait for it – primary campaign that influenced the opportunity.
+The Salesforce Primary Campaign field on an opportunity tracks the – wait for it – primary campaign that influenced the opportunity.
 One hundred percent of the revenue from an opportunity is assigned to the primary campaign source.
 There can only be one primary campaign on an opportunity.

 The Primary Campaign Source field gets populated in a couple of different ways.
 It will populate with the last associated campaign on a lead record if an opportunity is created upon converting that lead.
 Or if an opportunity gets created from a contact, it’s the last associated campaign on a contact.
 You can also set or adjust the primary campaign source manually.